 - Full payment is required for all advanced reservations

-- A full refund will be granted with at least 8 days notice of cancellation.
-Between 24 hours and 7 days notice of cancellation a 3% cancellation fee will be applied.
+- A full refund, less a 3% cancellation fee, will be granted with at least 24 hours’ notice of cancellation.
 Within 24 hours of the ride, the trip becomes non-refundable

 - Riders must allow an extra 45 minutes for paperwork, safety speeches and demonstrations, adjustment of equipment, etc. For example, a group going on a two hour ride, will actually spend approximately two hours and forty-five minutes with us.
 All times listed on this website are the check in times.
 Your party must arrive at the corral by this time and can expect to depart on the trail ride approximately 45 minutes after the stated check in time